 Use of PHEL:

-Eligible employees may use up to 12 weeks of job-protected leave to care for their child under 18 years of age if their school or place of care has been closed, or their childcare provider is unavailable, due to a public health emergency.
+Eligible employees may use up to 12 weeks of job-protected leave to care for their son or daughter under 18 years of age if their school or place of care has been closed, or their childcare provider is unavailable, due to a public health emergency.

 Pay During PHEL:

-The first 10 days of PHEL may be unpaid, but the employee may elect to substitute any accrued paid leave, including emergency paid sick leave, during this period.
-Employees are entitled to paid PHEL after the first 10 days, at a rate of no less than two-thirds their regular rate of pay, up to a maximum of $200 per day.
+The first two weeks of PHEL may be unpaid, but the employee may elect to substitute any accrued paid leave, including emergency paid sick leave, during this period.
+Employees are entitled to paid PHEL after the first two weeks, at a rate of no less than two-thirds their regular rate of pay, up to a maximum of $200 per day.

 An employer of a healthcare provider or an emergency responder may elect to exclude the employee from the PHEL requirement.